FWSquatch/do180-practice/README.md

 In the next few days/weeks, I will update this setup to work with a RHEL 8-like environment.

+## License

+The original repository for the project did not include a license statement.

+I have taken the liberty of applying CC-BY-SA-4.0, for the time being.
+I will also contact the original author, to ask about their preferences.

 # EX180 and EX188 Automated Practice Deployment
 _Powered by Ansible and Vagrant_